 Other people’s schedules should also factor in how you decide.
 If you have children, a pet that is relaxed and playful will work out better.
 Pets that fit into your household and family will be easier to assimilate, so you might need to compromise when casting final judgment.
 A standard domestic dog, cat, or fish tank might work out better in this case.

 Casting a final decision may prove to be disappointing.
 You may have to abandon preconceived ideas or plans you had for the perfect pet.
 Some Provinces and cities prohibit the keeping of certain pet breeds.
 Some will require special permits or licensing rules.
 If you want to keep certain types of pet breeds, you will need to check the regulations.
+To give you a headstart, we reviewed the best pet insurance in various parts of the country, namely in Edmonton, Winnipeg, Ottawa, Vancouver, and provinces Alberta and Quebec.

 What Can You Afford to Pay Out of Pocket?